 The most successful day trader is an options trader, not a futures trader.
 George Soros is considered one of the greatest.

 Options are also less risky than futures; options expire in the short term, and there is no requirement for delivery of an underlying asset at expiration.
+You should be aware of sequence of returns risk however, if you are building a portfolio.

 The most profitable day traders use options with covered calls, writing naked puts, buying put spreads, or other options trading strategies.
 There are less fixed upfront trading costs and less premium paid for this trading account.